What is Zinc Ororate?

 Zinc and vitamin C are important for immune function and in defending against infectious agents.
-Adequate intake of vitamin C and zinc lessens the risk, severity, and duration of colds, pneumonia, respiratory tract infections, and other infectious diseases.
+Adequate intake of vitamin C and zinc supports respiratory tract health, especially during times of cold and congestion.

 Can zinc help with osteoporosis?

 Although zinc deficiency plays a role in causing osteoporosis, it is not understood why.
-Dietary zinc supplementation may make sense as a preventative measure.
+In response, many people prefer to supplement their nutrition with zinc.

 What effect does zinc have with macular degeneration?

 Age-related macular degeneration (AMD) is a retinal disease common in the elderly that leads to vision loss and legal blindness.
-Supplementation with antioxidants (zinc, vitamins C and E, lutein and zeaxanthin — two antioxidants specifically found in the retina) may be a preventive measure.
-A clinical trial (AREDS in the USA) discovered zinc, betacarotene, and vitamin C supplements to be beneficial against the progression of advanced age-related macular degeneration.
+Supplementation with antioxidants (zinc, vitamins C and E, lutein and zeaxanthin — two antioxidants specifically found in the retina) may be a therapeutic measure.
+A clinical trial (AREDS in the USA) discovered zinc, betacarotene, and vitamin C supplements to be beneficial for those with advanced age-related macular degeneration.

 What role does zinc play with the brain?